TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Finally, in the section labeled [Insert Language References Here], please add language references to the language's README.
 Acceptable references include Wikipedia pages, official websites, online editors, and GitHub pages.
 This helps me determine if the language actually exists, and it helps users who are browsing the repository.

+If you're feeling adventurous, I'm interested in adding a syntax section to each README.
+Every time a unique language syntax appears in the repo for a particular language, we track it in its README with links.
+Check out the [Python README][13] for an example.

 Don't worry if you forget any of this; I have a check list of reminders in the pull request template.